 No clinic seat.
 No moot court waitlist.
 No scheduling around anyone else.
 Train at midnight before trial if you need to.

-Openings, closings, direct, cross, objections, voir dire.
+Openings, closings, direct, cross, objections, appellate advocacy.
 Drill the skill that's weakest or run a full simulation start to finish.

-Run realistic simulations across every phase of trial — openings, direct, cross, objections, closings, voir dire.
+See how →Run realistic simulations across every phase of trial — openings, direct, cross, objections, closings, appellate advocacy.

 Get scored on PRESENCE: the 8-component framework that measures what actual advocates are evaluated on.